antoriche/antoriche/README.md

 - A **data exploration tool** to monitor investments in the **energy transition** across Europe ⚡
 - An **overcrowd prevention system** to predict queue times in **airports** ✈️
+- A military fleet management system for cybersecurity operations 🛡️

 I also enjoy coding my own projects for fun and experimentation: